 To give an exact time is tricky, and although nearly all huskies will not like being left alone, some can tolerate it better than others.

-Some huskies will be able to cope with 5 hours, and others much less.
-Owners will have to find your own husky’s tolerance level.
+Some huskies can cope with 5 hours, and others much less.
+Owners will have to find their own husky’s tolerance level.

 To do that, try the test below.

 Carry out a simple test by leaving your husky alone for 1 hour without anyone being at home.
 Come back and gauge how he is.
 Has your house been turned upside down? have your belongings been chewed?
 Maybe your neighbors complained about howling?